othnin/Garden-Site/README.md

 This diagram should capture the correct GPIO so long as you are using Raspberry Pi 3.
 Not shown is another power source to the RPi.

+## Website Views

+After the page it up and running you should have pages, The Home overview page, a weather sensor page that has weather for different cities you can add, and a Raspberry PI sensor page that currently has a water sensor and pump.

 ## Running Web Stack